sahrk/DGGRID/examples/README.txt

   doexamples.sh - executes all examples and performs a
     diff of the output files with output that has been verified.
-Assumes that dggrid is in it's original build location.
+Assumes that dggrid is in it's original cmake build location.
 Note that rounding errors may result in small differences in the output generated, depending on your system.